What does your skin do?

 - Symptoms from food allergies, drug allergies, and other allergies.
 Symptoms include rashes and hives.

 - Skin cancer, such as melanoma, basal cell cancer, and squamous cell cancer.

 To help with dry skin:

-- Shower or bathe in lukewarm water.
-Don't shower too often—just when you're dirty or sweaty.
+- Shower or bathe in warm or lukewarm water.
+Don't shower too often—no more than once a day.
+Wash your skin gently.

 - Pat your skin dry after a bath or shower.

 - Apply a moisturizer right away, such as Aquaphor or Eucerin.
 Apply moisturizer several times a day.
 Use moisturizer on your hands, especially if you must wear gloves often or if the air is dry where you live.

 - Consider using a humidifier if the air inside your home is very dry.